Re-Volt-America/RVA/README.md

 port, you don't need to do anything here.
 Default settings should suffice.
 You may modify this file in case you want to change the default connection strategy or other mongoid options.

-In the project's root, there is a directory named `db/`.
+In the project's docs directory, there is a directory named `db/`.
 This directory contains several MongoDB exported collections with sample data.
 Using these files, you will be able to simulate a working environment to parse session results on the site.

 Import each file as follows:
 ```bash